RABC-Digital/pod-ip/README.md

 ## Acknowledgements

-This project was inspired by [docker-ip-get](https://github.com/ukalwa/docker-ip-get).
+This project was inspired by [docker-ip-get](https://github.com/ukalwa/docker-ip-get) and [internal-ip](https://github.com/sindresorhus/internal-ip).